 Dominic Kendrick QC practises in commercial law, and has done so since 1981 from 7 KBW.

 Dominic Kendrick QC “inspires confidence with his vast experience” and “is a breathtaking guy who is very clever indeed”.
-He is recommended as counsel in the legal directories in the categories of: international arbitration; energy; commodities; insurance and reinsurance; shipping, shipbuilding and general commercial cases.
+He is recommended as counsel in the legal directories in the categories of: international arbitration; commercial dispute resolution; commodities; insurance and reinsurance; shipping, shipbuilding and general commercial cases.
 He also acts in professional negligence cases concerning the duties of brokers, solicitors and accountants.

 He aims to identify the key points in a case from the outset, to think strategically, to put the client’s case lucidly in court, to conduct effective cross examinations and to foster a team spirit throughout the case, from the senior junior barrister right down to the trainee solicitor.

 He sits frequently as a commercial arbitrator, both sole and as one of a three person tribunal, and sits occasionally as Chairman of Bar Disciplinary Tribunals dealing with allegations of misconduct by barristers.

 In the last 2 years or so to 2016, he has acted in the following notable cases which reached judgment:

 Republic of Djibouti v Boreh (Commercial Court) EWHC 405 (Comm).
 Dominic was lead counsel in a team of 4 barristers, including another QC acting for the Defendant.
 This was a 12 week trial in which grave charges of fraud and corruption were raised by each side against the other concerning major commercial projects in Djibouti, Africa.
 Dominic was successful on all issues and the corruption, (and dishonesty in answers in cross examination) was found to lie on the Claimants’ side only.